This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 WHAT YOU NEED TO KNOW:

 The Hib vaccine is an injection given to help prevent a Haemophilus influenzae type b (Hib) infection.
-Hib is a common bacterial infection that spreads through coughing, sneezing, or sharing utensils.
+Hib is a common bacterial infection that spreads when a person coughs, sneezes, or shares utensils.
 The Hib vaccine is often combined with other vaccines.

 - Your child's mouth and throat are swollen.